smooth-loader/smooth-loader/README.md

 # Features

+- Written in TypeScript
+- Very small package
-- Loads images with IMG tag
+- Loads images with IMG tag and backgrounds
-- Loads background images
 - Loads images with a smooth fade in animation

 # Installation